zjbthomas/Portfolio/README.md

 - [**University of British Columbia, Digital Multimedia Lab**](https://dml.ece.ubc.ca/): I designed and currently maintain the website for my Ph.D. research lab, built on the [Hugo Blox](https://hugoblox.com/) framework.
 I customized the framework to meet specific lab requirements:
     - Publications are categorized into finer-grained types (e.g., conference papers, journal articles), and the search function was rewritten to work within each category.
     - By adding new metadata to page elements, lab members can easily redirect to their own departmental web pages.
-    - Embedded a website statistics feature by modifying the universal footer.
+    - Embedded website statistics by modifying the universal footer.
-- [**BC Liquor Store Explorer**](https://github.com/STAT545-UBC-hw-2018-19/hw08-zjbthomas) [[demo](https://junbinzhang.shinyapps.io/junbinzhang-bcl/)]: a course project web app that allows users explore BC Liquor products with filters such as price, type, and country.
+- [**BC Liquor Store Explorer**](https://github.com/STAT545-UBC-hw-2018-19/hw08-zjbthomas) [[demo](https://junbinzhang.shinyapps.io/junbinzhang-bcl/)]: a course project web app that allows users to explore BC Liquor products with filters such as price, type, and country.
     - **Highlighted features**: interactive search and filtering, data visualization with Shiny.
     - **Tech Stack**: R, Shiny